shamiulshifat/shamiulshifat/README.md

 - 🔭 I’m currently working as MLOps Engineer
 - 🌱 I’m currently learning Cloud deployment of MLOps.
 - 👯 I’m looking to collaborate on Deep Learning based 5G systems
-- 🤔 I’m looking for help with  BigDATA related problems
+- 🤔 Love to solve BigDATA related problems with business insights
-- 💬 Ask me about A.I
+- 💬 Ask me about A.I, Clouds, 5G, deployments or movies!
 - 📫 How to reach me: shifat.ruet@gmail.com
 - ⚡ Fun fact: Love Virtual Hangouts
 -->